-These soft Sourdough Discard Breadsticks pair perfectly with a bowl of chili, a soup and salad dinner, or as a pasta side dish.
+These soft Sourdough Discard Breadsticks pair perfectly with a bowl of chili, a tomato soup, or as a pasta side dish.
 They are soft, buttery, and garlicky, with some sourdough tang and they come together with just a few easy steps!

 Jump to: